x8699876/FastCopy/README.md

 ## Instructions

 * If not already, down load and install the latest JRE/JDK 1.7+ from Oracle.
+*
+* Windows:
-* Exploded the downloaded zip into a directory and add the directory to the system path.
+  Exploded the downloaded zip into a directory and add the directory to the system path. </br>
-* Windows: run the fc.bat, fc.exe or  fastcopy-console.exe for the UI version.
+  Run the fc.bat, fc.exe or  fastcopy-console.exe for the UI version. </br>
+  Also see below on how to integrate with the windows explorer. </br>

+* Mac OS:
+  Exploded the downloaded zip to ~/bin/fastcopy</br>
-* Mac OS: The "Fastcopy(1.2).app" is the MacOS app,  copy it to the ~/Applications and run.
+  The "Fastcopy(1.2).app" is the MacOS app,  copy it to the ~/Applications and run.</br>
+  Also see below on how to add as service to the context menu in the Finder.</br>

-* Unix/linux, Mac command line : run the ./fc.sh, ./fcui.sh script.
+* Unix/linux, Mac command line : run the ./fc.sh

 ex:

 ```